-Source Gas Comment Baseline emissions Anaerobic open ponds CH 4 Methane generated from the open ponds Project Transportation CO 2 The composting site is within the palm oil mill and both co-composting waste comes from palm oil mill.
+Source Gas Comment Baseline emissions Anaerobic open ponds CH 4 Methane generated from the open ponds Project emissions Transportation CO 2 The composting site is within the palm oil mill and both co-composting waste comes from palm oil mill.
 Thus there will be no incremental transportation for waste.
 The compost weight will be reduced to half of the original waste and improved nutrient value.
 This will reduce the transportation of both EFB for mulching and in-organic fertiliser to the plantation .
-To be conservative emission reductions from reduced transportation is not considered in this project activity. emissions Power CO 2 The power is generated using a biomass fuel in the palm oil mill.
+To be conservative emission reductions from reduced transportation is not considered in this project activity.
+Power CO 2 The power is generated using a biomass fuel in the palm oil mill.
 Thus, the electricity consumption for the additional machineries used in the project activity is carbon neutral.
-There will be some diesel consumption at the composting site for compost turners and front loaders.
-The project emission from this source will be monitored.
-Run-off Water CH 4 The run-off water will be contained in a well managed aerobic treatment system before discharge to the river.
+There will be some project emissions from diesel consumption for the use of compost turners and front loaders used at the composting site Run-off Water CH 4 The run-off water will be contained in a well managed aerobic treatment system before discharge to the river.
+This source of project emissions will be monitored.

-Deleted: is no significant

-Deleted: for this project activity.
+Deleted: is no significant Deleted: for this project activity.